mapfeiffer/project-time-tracker/README.md

 ### Using

-- Go to login page (http://127.0.0.1/) and login as "admin@admin.com" with password "password".
+- Go to login page (http://localhost/) and login as "admin@admin.com" with password "password".
-- Or use one of the developer accounts. (developer1@admin.com & password).
+- Or use one of the developer accounts. ("developer1@admin.com" and "password").
 - As an administrator, you can create projects and reports.
 - As a developer, you can add time periods to projects and edit/delete them.
 - As an administrator, you can change access for any user.
 For example, you can give a user administrator permissions.